Over 100 years of combined experience in Baltimore

-For more than 40 years, the Baltimore bankruptcy lawyers at William G. Kolodner P.A. have been dedicated to helping members of our community get back on their feet and take a new hold on life.
+For more than 40 years, the Baltimore bankruptcy lawyers at William G. Kolodner Personal Injury Lawyers have been dedicated to helping members of our community get back on their feet and take a new hold on life.
 Contact our Baltimore offices today at 410-837-2144 to discuss your financial situation and how we can help you through the bankruptcy process.

 Why Do I Need a Lawyer If I Want to File Bankruptcy in Baltimore?

 There are many more important details that cannot be explained in this brief introduction.
 We urge everyone who finds themselves at the point where they can reasonably anticipate a difficult time making ends meet to talk to us.
 Many people contact us well past the point where we can be most effective.
 They have spent hours on the phone with creditors in a fruitless attempt to work out a payment plan.
 They have hired companies to try to consolidate debts only to find that they still cannot afford to make these payments, or one crucial creditor won’t agree to participate.
 They have thrown money at bills they can never hope to pay and depleted assets that they could have protected from creditors, such as, most importantly, their retirement assets.